 High pressure argon from cylinders is supplied through a manifold which regulates the pressure to approximately 45 psig.
-The argon supply line then branches to provide a source of gas for two dewatering and gas covering trains.
-A pressure regulator for each train V002A and V002B, (PCV-1A and PCV-1B) is supplied so that dewatering one canister while covering a second canister may be accomplished simultaneously and independently.
+The argon supply line then branches to provide a source of gas for two (2) dewatering and gas covering trains.
+A pressure regulator for each train VOO2A and VOO2B, (PCV-1A and PCV-1B) is supplied so that dewatering one canister while covering a second canister may be accomplished simultaneously and independently.
 An ASME Section VIII Code relief valve (R-3) prevents the argon supply lines and the defueling canisters from being pressurized above 110 psig.
-The canisters are ASME Section VIII Code vessels and, therefore. must be protected against overpressurization as stated in part UG-125 of the Code.
+The canisters are ASME Section VIII Code vessels and, therefore, must be protected against overpressurization as stated in part UG-125 of the Code.
 R-3 is provided to meet this requirement.
 R-1A and R-1B, located downstream of V002A and V002B (PCV-1A and PCV-1B), are set to relieve at 55 psig.
 This set pressure prevents the possibility of a 60 psi pressure drop across the filter media in a filter canister which could damage the media.

 Valves (V004A and V004B) shut off the argon flow to the canisters.
+Check valves (V063A and V063B) installed downstream of V004A and V004B prevent backflow of contaminated liquid into argon manifold.
 The pressure indicators (PI-2A and PI-2B) are located upstream of these valves so that the pressure may be adjusted to the correct setting before allowing argon to flow into the canisters.

-A flow indicator for each train (FI-3A and FI-3B) indicates when gas flow into the canisters has stopped; this signals the need to increase the pressure to continue dewatering or that the effluent path is blocked.
+A flow indicator for each train (FI-3A and FI-3B) indicates when gas flow into the canisters has stopped; this signals the need to increase the pressure to continue dewatering so that the effluent path is blocked.

-Pressure indicators (PI-12A and PI-12B) are only used to measure the cover gas pressure in the defueling canisters immediately following dewatering and just prior to canister shipping.
+Pressure indicators (PI-12A and PI-12B) are only used to measure cover gas pressure in the defueling canisters immediately following dewatering and just prior to canister shipping.
 V016A and V016B are immediately upstream of the indicator takeoffs.
 V016A or V016B is closed when the canister pressure is checked prior to shipping.
-This way the argon supply line through the control manifold to V016A or V016B is not pressurized by the canister and effects on canister pressure should be minimized.
+This way the argon supply line through the control manifold to V016A or V016B is not pressured by the canister and effects on canister pressure should be minimized.